Frequently Asked Questions

 Earrings

-Earring fit can vary depending on the placement of your piercing, ear shape, and personal comfort.
-For example, a 10mm hoop may fit snugly on one person’s earlobe while sitting looser on another.
-We recommend carefully checking the size guide below and measuring against your own jewelry to ensure the correct fit before placing your order.
+Earring fit can vary based on piercing placement, ear shape, and personal preference.
+A hoop that fits snugly on one person may sit looser on another.
+We recommend reviewing the measurements below and comparing them with jewellery you already own before placing your order.

 Bracelets